joshualande/joshualande.github.io/_drafts/2014-03-26-read-write-json-apache-pig.md

 {"col1":"Grilled Cheese"}
 ```

+If the job had lots of output data, it would be spread across
+additional files like `part-m-00001`.

-Note that Pig wrote out an intermediate file into `first_table.json`
+Pig also wrote out an intermediate file in the folder called
-folder called: called `.pig_schema`:
+`.pig_schema` that explicitly specifies the schema of the output
+data:

 ```
 {"fields":[{"name":"col1","type":55,"description":"autogenerated from Pig Field Schema","schema":null}],"version":0,"sortKeys":[],"sortKeyOrders":[]}
 ```

 This file allows the table to be read in by subsequent Pig jobs
-without explicitly specifying the schema with the `JsonLoader`
+without explicitly specifying the schema.

-command.
+{% include twitter_plug.html %}